niss10/aws-project-is698/README.md

 ## Credits

-Project designed and implemented by **Nisarg** as part of an end-to-end cloud architecture learning journey through coursework IS-698 Cloud Computing under the guidance by **Dr, Samson oni**.
+This project was designed and implemented by **Nisarg Patel** as part of an end-to-end cloud architecture learning journey in the IS-698 Cloud Computing course, under the guidance of **Dr. Samson Oni**.

 ---